Harper goes 0 for 2 against Yankees’ Tanaka

 Tanaka allowed two runs, six hits and struck out six over 3 2/3 innings.

-Harper walked twice against Toronto on Saturday, and took a 96 mph fastball for strike three from AL Cy Young Award winner Blake Snell and drew a walk from Jalen Beeks in Monday’s game with Tampa Bay.
+Harper walked twice against Toronto on Saturday.
+He took a 96 mph fastball for strike three from AL Cy Young Award winner Blake Snell and drew a walk from Jalen Beeks in Monday’s game against Tampa Bay.

 MULTITASKING